 Course of Studies

-Incoming freshmen must reference the 2019-2020 Course of Studies for INCOMING FRESHMEN.
+Incoming freshmen must reference the 2020 21 Freshman Course of Studies.

 This department offers a two-year comprehensive program in art.
 Beginning classes introduce design elements and principles through various fundamental exercises.
 Advanced classes investigate and specialize in several areas, concentrating where interests lay.
 A wide variety of techniques are used – clay, watercolor, charcoal, acrylics, plaster, pastels and copper enameling.
 Portfolio classes are available to advanced students.

 Department Chair: Michael Warnock

 Business education provides opportunities for students to develop an understanding of the business community and to acquire skills basic to business activities.
 Courses available to upper-class students are General Business and Accounting I.

 Technology is an essential part of the person’s education for the 21st century.
 Students must be prepared to use computers in their work for various classes and also in their occupations and post-high school education.
 Freshmen take Computer Information Processing.
 After completion of Computer Information Processing, sophomores, juniors and seniors are encouraged to consider additional course offerings.

 Career education includes courses in Education and Engineering.